mcendoya/qPRAentry/inst/ShinyFiles/Info_pathway.md

 ## Data and parameter requirements
 <br>

+The pathway model equation to estimate the $\mathit{NPFP}$ in each country/region must first be established.

+The application provides by default the model with the parameters frequently used in EFSA's qPRAs [EFSA 2018 guidelines](https://doi.org/10.2903/j.efsa.2018.5350).
+However, users can deselect these default parameters and/or add new ones.
+When adding new parameters, their roles in the model equation must be specified, including the symbol for their incorporation into the model and whether they require transformation.

-In order to built and execute the pathway model, the following inputs are required:
+Once the equation has been established, the following inputs are required:

-- **$N_{trade}$ data**: Total quantity of commodities imported by a country or region from third countries where the pest is present.
+- **$N_{trade}$ data**: Total quantity of commodities imported by a country or region from third countries where the pest of interest is present.
 The use of the $N_{trade}$ Shiny app is recommended for the calculation of
 $N_{trade}$ data at NUTS0 or NUTS2 level.

-- **User-defined pathway model**: Model to estimate the $\mathit{NPFP}$ in each country/region.
-The application provides by default the model with the parameters frequently used in EFSA's qPRAs [(EFSA 2018 guidelines)](https://doi.org/10.2903/j.efsa.2018.5350).
-The model specification is flexible, so that users can deselect default parameters and/or add new parameters.
-When adding new parameters, the symbol for their incorporation into the model and whether they require transformation must be specified.

-- **Parameter distribution**: The distribution type for each parameter needs to be defined.
-The distributions and shape of the parameters can come from the Expert Knowledge Elicitation (EKE)
-([EFSA 2018 guidelines](https://doi.org/10.2903/j.efsa.2018.5350)).
+- **Parameter distribution**: The distribution type for each of the chosen parameter needs to be defined.
+The distributions and shape of the parameters can come from the Expert Knowledge Elicitation (EKE) ([EFSA 2018 guidelines](https://doi.org/10.2903/j.efsa.2018.5350)).

 <br>